SEU-CT-Recon/crip/README.md

 ## Known Issues

-- Material attenuation with K-Edge might not be correctly interpolated.
+- ⚠️ Material attenuation with K-Edge might **STILL** not be correctly interpolated.

 ## Install